ollionorg/eks-observability-demo/README.md

    - EKS security groups should allow HTTPS ingress from your Cloud9 instance.
 1. IAM Identity Center is configured in the account with a user and group.
 1. A running Cloud9 environment with Administrator access for the instance IAM role.
+1. Ensure that kubectl is available from the Cloud9 environment with `kubectl version --client`
 1. Ensure terraform is available from the Cloud9 environment with `terraform version`

 ### Setup